 - Shragge JE, Wismer WV, Olson KL, Baracos VE.
 The management of anorexia by patients with advanced cancer: a critical review of the literature.
 Palliat Med.
 2006 Sep;20(6):623-9.

-- Edith Cowan University.
+- Australian Palliative Residential Aged Care (APRAC) project team.
 Guidelines for a palliative approach in residential aged care: enhanced version.
 Canberra; National Health & Medical Research Council & National Palliative Care Program:2006.